migueldiab/Brewfile/.github/README.md

 </p>

 >  [!NOTE]
-> To keep track of your own personal package list [fork](https://github.com/Lissy93/Brewfile/fork) this repo<br>
+> To keep track of your own personal package list [fork](https://github.com/migueldiab/Brewfile/fork) this repo<br>
-> And don't forget to replace [lissy93] with your own username!
+> And don't forget to replace [migueldiab] with your own username!

 ---